andrey-zherikov/argparse/README.md

 ### Styling mode

-By default `argparse` will try to detect whether ANSI styling is supported and if so it will apply styling to the help text.
+By default `argparse` will try to detect whether ANSI styling is supported, and if so, it will apply styling to the help text.
 In some cases this behavior should be adjusted or overridden.
-To do so you can use `Config.stylingMode`:
+To do so, you can use `Config.stylingMode`.
 Argparse provides the following setting to control the styling:
-- If it's set to `Config.StylingMode.on` then styling is **always enabled**.
+- If it’s set to `Config.StylingMode.on`, then styling is **always enabled**.
-- If it's set to `Config.StylingMode.off` then styling is **always disabled**.
+- If it’s set to `Config.StylingMode.off`, then styling is **always disabled**.
-- If it's set to `Config.StylingMode.autodetect` then [heuristics](#heuristics-for-enabling-styling) are used to determine whether styling will be applied.
+- If it’s set to `Config.StylingMode.autodetect`, then [heuristics](#heuristics-for-enabling-styling) are used to determine whether styling will be applied.

-In some cases styling control should be exposed to a user as a command line argument (similar to `--color` argument in `ls` and `grep` commands).
+In some cases styling control should be exposed to a user as a command-line argument (similar to `--color` argument in `ls` and `grep` commands).
-Argparse supports this use case - just add an argument to your command (you can customize it with `@NamedArgument` UDA):
+Argparse supports this use case—just add an argument to your command (you can customize it with `@NamedArgument` UDA):

 ```d
 static auto color = ansiStylingArgument;